 How would you feel about interacting with a chatbot fuelled by a deceased loved one’s texts and social media posts?

 We all, or at least should, run models in our heads of how different people would respond to different things.
 I’m not sure that a more formal simulation chatbot would add all that much.
 Would give it a go though.

 What about being a part of a social credit system, Black Mirror style?

 That dystopia is closer to where we are currently than it seems.
 One bad tweet can so ruin your social credit score as to render you unemployable.
 But the full-on version is farther.
 China has it or is darned close, but absolutely nothing in the New Zealand government’s approach to any large-scale IT project, in the entire time I’ve lived here, makes me think that that version of it could ever happen here.
 A government that can’t manage a payroll software upgrade in education probably isn’t going to be setting up Black Mirror.
 The scarier version is where government compels access to what the private sector is already putting together.

 Want to make a change in 2018?

-- Check out Tech Futures Lab, one-year Master's designed to fuel your innovative future.
+Check out our Tech Futures Lab, one-year Master's designed to help you find your innovation future!